asyncapi/spec/spec/asyncapi.md

     description: Development server
     protocol: amqp
     protocolVersion: 0.9.1
+    tags:
+      - name: "env:development"
+        description: "This environment is meant for developers to run their own tests"
   staging:
     url: staging.gigantic-server.com
     description: Staging server
     protocol: amqp
     protocolVersion: 0.9.1
+    tags:
+      - name: "env:staging"
+        description: "This environment is a replica of the production environment"
   production:
     url: api.gigantic-server.com
     description: Production server
     protocol: amqp
     protocolVersion: 0.9.1
+    tags:
+      - name: "env:production"
+        description: "This environment is the live environment available for final users"
 ```

 The following shows how variables can be used for a server configuration: